-

 Post by Andras Donaszi-Ivanov, University of East Anglia Researchers have found that respiratory syncytial virus (RSV) can manipulate levels of regulatory genetic material, called microRNAs, in host cells, helping the virus suppress the immune response to aid its survival.
 This … Continue reading

-Posted in Clinical & medical microbiology
+Posted in Clinical and Medical Microbiology

 Tagged microbiology, microRNAs, pathogens, regulation, viruses